sagemathinc/cocalc/notes/final_push.md

      [ ] (0:30?) deploy: restore database and all projects from cloud.sagemath.org

 ---

-Do snapshots frequently by *randomly* targeting n backup destinations and recording success, timestamp, location in db.
-Present unified view of all snaps by time to user.
-Viola - scalable durable safe distributed snapshots!

-- (0:30?) [ ] project storage: add bup support to project database schema.

-- (1:30?) [ ] project storage: and method to LocalHub class to make a snapshot of a project (--exclude some things), and store in database that this happened.
-Exclude .sagemathcloud, .sage, .cache, .forever, .ssh.

-- (1:00?) [ ] project storage: add code to query database for this information: all projects that do not have at least n backups since last activity, with activity >= k seconds in the past

-- (1:00?) [ ] project storage: use query above to make backups (choose at random, inc counter, do it)

----

-- (0:30?) [x] deploy: make sure 4 machines have kernel opts that Keith reported are needed now for reboot to work: https://mail.google.com/mail/u/0/?shva=1#inbox/13e2db89829eed81

 - (1:00?) [ ] deploy: create the file that describes topology of everything.
 - (1:00?) [ ] deploy: create a VM for running user code